 - Make use of shallow passes to reduce tearing out and chipping when routing.
 That gives you a consistent feed rate.

-- Use a backing board to route end grain for precision.
+- Use a backing board to route the end grain for precision.

 - Avoid cross-grain sanding on mesquite because it produces scratches.
-Whenever you see grains meeting at right angles, use a cabinet scraper or random- orbit sander to clean up.
-Do not skip grits when sanding this wood to get an even and smooth surface.
+Whenever you see grains meeting at right angles, use a cabinet scraper or random-orbit sander to clean up.
+Do not skip grits when sanding this wood to get a smooth surface.

 - Use an adhesive with a longer open time to glue up the mesquite wood.
 It allows you to give a light coat of glue to the wood.
 As you join the pieces, pull them apart so that the adhesive is set up before rejoining.